nelson-lang/nelson/README.md

 It has sophisticated data structures (including cell, struct, linear systems, …), an interpreter and a high level programming language.

-Nelson has been developped to be an open/modular system where an user can define these own data types and operations on these data types by using overload.
+Nelson has been developed to be an open/modular system where an user can define these own data types and operations on these data types by using overload.

 [Web site](https://nelson-numerical-software.github.io/nelson-website/)